 Contact angle measurement using the bottom half of the droplet edge.

-This is a much better fit, but we can still improve the accuracy of the measurement by looking at the polynomial plot in the bottom left of the Analyse tab, as seen in the figure below.
+This is a much better fit, but we can still improve the accuracy of the measurement by looking at the polynomial plot in the bottom left of the Analyze tab, as seen in the figure below.
 The plot shows the edge of the droplet in green and the polynomial fit in red.
 The right side of the figure shows the intersection of the baseline with the droplet.
 We can see that there is a small meniscus formed between the droplet and the surface.
 This can happen if the droplet moves from its original position, or begins to evaporate and shrink after deposition.
 The meniscus reduces the accuracy of the polynomial fit, as the shape of the droplet edge with a meniscus is not well suited to a polynomial.

 Droplet meniscus causes poor polynomial fit